OmerYigitBE/A-Comparative-Analysis-of-SP-500-and-IPI/README.md

 In this project, I analyzed two time series data, one of which comes from S&P 500 returns and one of which comes from IPI (Industrial Production Index).

-This project is part of my "Advanced Time Series Analysis" course in MSc.
-Statistics at KU Leuven (December 2019).
 Codes are provided, and the analysis results with graphs and tables are included in the presentation.
 Below is a summary of the analysis.

 # Table of Contents
 - The Data